mollieswenson/mollieswenson/README.md

 [Google Apps Instructor-Led Training](resources/google-apps-presentation.pdf): This live-training presentation was presented as part of live company-wide transition of several communication and collaboration tools.
 The PDF includes notes for the instructor to read during the presentation.

-[TaxCaddy CPA User Guide](resources/taxcaddy-user-guide.pdf): This PDF user guide teaches CPAs how to use a new product (TaxCaddy) that integrates with a product they already have (FileRoom SPbinder).
-It assumes the audience is non-technical and includes a lot of screenshots to help orient users.

-[TaxCaddy Taxpayer Help Center](https://helpcenter.taxcaddy.com/hc/en-us): This help center website was created using ZenDesk.
-Audience analysis revealed that the average TaxCaddy user is 45+ and not very computer-savvy, so the help center includes simple, clear instructions and plenty of screenshots.
-I wrote all the articles on the help center through June 2017.

 # Skills

 - Work in deadline-driven Agile software development environments